 Connecting AI assistants like Claude, ChatGPT, and Cursor to internal databases, APIs, and business tools creates immediate productivity gains.
-But without proper governance infrastructure, those same AI agents become security blind spots—executing commands, accessing files, and querying production systems with zero audit trail.
+But without proper governance infrastructure, those same AI agents become security blind spots, executing commands, accessing files, and querying production systems with limited auditability.

 MCP Gateways solve this by acting as a centralized control layer between AI clients and internal MCP servers.
 They handle authentication, permissions, and audit trails that enterprises need to deploy MCP at scale.
 Instead of managing individual connections for every agent-to-tool pairing, organizations route all traffic through one governed endpoint.

-The stakes are real: AI coding agents can read every file, execute any command, and access production databases.
-The question isn't whether to implement gateway infrastructure—it's which platform fits compliance requirements, performance needs, and deployment timeline.
+The stakes are real: AI coding agents can read every file, execute commands, and access production databases when controls are not properly scoped.
+The question isn't whether to implement gateway infrastructure, it's which platform fits compliance requirements, performance needs, and deployment timeline.

 Key Takeaways

-• MCP Gateways centralize authentication, governance, and monitoring for AI agents connecting to internal tools—solving the challenge where every agent otherwise needs individual connections and credentials for every system
+- MCP Gateways centralize authentication, governance, credential management, and monitoring for AI agents connecting to internal tools, solving the challenge where every agent otherwise needs individual connections and credentials for every system

-• Organizations using gateway infrastructure report significant annual savings by avoiding custom development for authentication, RBAC, and audit logging
+- Gateway infrastructure can reduce custom development work for authentication, RBAC, credential management, and audit logging

-• Integration breadth varies dramatically: some platforms offer 500+ pre-built connectors, while performance-focused platforms prioritize sub-10ms latency over connector count
+- Integration breadth varies dramatically: some platforms offer broad pre-built connector catalogs, while performance-focused platforms prioritize low gateway overhead over connector count

 MintMCP has established itself as a compliance-forward choice for organizations where governance isn't optional.
 The platform addresses the security and audit requirements that healthcare, finance, and government organizations face when deploying AI agents to production.